 In Bristol, Sheffield and Glasgow we undertook research into the current scale of peri urban farming and agreoecological food production and opportunities and issues with respect to access to land for peri-urban farming.
 We then produced a briefing paper and held an action planning workshop with key stakeholders in each city.
-Following the event the briefing and action plan were published as a report - here are links to these documents for Bristol, Sheffield, and Glasgow.
+Following the event the briefing and action plan were published as a report including this one for Bristol and this one for Sheffield.

 In London we worked with Sustain, Capital Growth and other partners to take forward actions from a similar report produced in 2020.